uluchukwu/alx-zero_day/README.md

 _ How to create a branch
 _ How to merge branches
 _ How to work as collaborators on a project
-_ Which files should and which files should not appear in your repo